 sudo apt install ubuntu-restricted-extras

-Here I recommend installing the unrestricted version of libavcodec also to avoid an issue while performing media task with video editors or transcoder.
-Use the following code…
+Here I recommend installing the free version of libavcodec also to avoid an issue while performing media task with video editors or transcoder.
+Use the following code.

 sudo apt install libavcodec-extra